sergiovalerDEV/sergiovalerDEV/README.md

 <img align="right" width="36%" src="https://raw.githubusercontent.com/Potential17/Potential17/master/user%20(2).gif" />

-Soy un desarrollador **Full Stack** con foco en construir productos digitales que sean tan sólidos por dentro como impecables por fuera.
+I'm a **Full Stack Developer** focused on building digital products that are as solid on the inside as they are polished on the outside.

-Me obsesiona el código limpio, la experiencia de usuario y ese punto exacto donde **el diseño y la lógica se fusionan**.
-No escribo código para que funcione — lo escribo para que dure.
+I'm obsessed with clean code, user experience, and that exact point where **design and logic merge**.
+I don't write code to make it work — I write it to make it last.

 <br/>

-- 🔭 &nbsp;Construyendo proyectos donde la creatividad tiene peso técnico
+- 🔭 &nbsp;Building projects where creativity has technical weight
-- 🧠 &nbsp;Siempre aprendiendo — arquitectura, patrones, UX avanzado
+- 🧠 &nbsp;Always learning — architecture, patterns, advanced UX
-- ⚡ &nbsp;Creo que el mejor código es el que no necesita explicación
+- ⚡ &nbsp;I believe the best code is the kind that needs no explanation
-- 🎨 &nbsp;Fan del detalle: desde la micro-animación de un botón hasta la estructura de una API
+- 🎨 &nbsp;Detail-oriented: from button micro-animations to API structure
-- 🌐 &nbsp;Basado en España — disponible para proyectos remotos globales
+- 🌐 &nbsp;Based in Spain — available for global remote projects
-- 🤝 &nbsp;Trabajo bien en equipo y mejor aún con criterio propio
+- 🤝 &nbsp;Team player with a strong independent criterion

 <br/><br/><br/>